ThomasEnghult/Portfolio/MrA'sLaboratory/README.md

 <table>
   <tr>
-    <td width="50%" valign="top" text-align="left">The mortar and pestle had considerably <br> more issues containing clean code due <br> to the interactions with the XR Toolkit <br> requiring workarounds. you can grind <br> a gem down  using the pestle, taking into <br> account the circular motion for added <br> efficiency.</td>
+    <td width="35%" valign="top" text-align="left">The mortar and pestle had considerably more issues containing clean code due to the interactions with the XR Toolkit requiring workarounds. you can grind a gem down  using the pestle, taking into account the circular motion for added efficiency.</td>
     <td><img src="Images\MrA_Mortar.gif" width="100%" /> </td>
   </tr>
 </table>